thoughtbot/Argo/README.md

 Argonauts.
 Aeson is the JSON parsing library in Haskell that inspired Argo, much like Aeson inspired his son Jason.

 NOTE: The master branch of Argo is pushing ahead with Swift 1.2 support.
-Support for Swift 1.1 can be found on branch [swift-1.1] and with tag version v0.3.2.
+Support for Swift 1.1 can be found on branch [swift-1.1] and in the 0.3.x versions of tags/releases.

 [swift-1.1]: https://github.com/thoughtbot/Argo/tree/swift-1.1